(Bahasa Indonesia version: https://amellina.me/?p=286)

 The writer’s name followed: “PRAMOEDYA ANANTA TOER”.

 It was published in 1980.
+A first edition.

-“The Earth of Mankind” was the first part of “The Buru Island Tetralogy”, the most widely-acclaimed work of Mr. Toer.
+“This Earth of Mankind” was the first part of “The Buru Island Tetralogy”, the most widely-acclaimed work of Mr. Toer.
 The tetralogy as a whole told a story around the world of socio-political life in the then-Dutch Indies (now Indonesia) from the end of 19th century to early 20th century.
-The story was built around the struggle of native people against Dutch colonialism, told from the point of view of an native (Javanese – from Java Island) young man in the first three books then another native (a Manado – from Sulawesi Island) working for the Dutch in the last book.
-The story was set in the period when native young people were starting to build resistance through establishment of formal organizations.
+The story was built around the struggle of native people against Dutch colonialism, told from the point of view of a native young man (Javanese – from Java Island) in the first three books and then another native (a Manado – from Sulawesi Island) working for the Dutch in the last book.
+The story was set in the period when native young people were starting to build resistance against the occupation through establishment of formal organizations.

-The main character of “The Earth of Mankind” was called Minke.
-In the beginning of the story Minke was a student at H.B.S, a public middle school in the Dutch Indies open only for Dutch (or of Dutch-descendant), Europeans, and native elites.
+The main character of “This Earth of Mankind” was called Minke.
+In the beginning of the story, Minke was just a student at H.B.S, a public middle school in the Dutch Indies.
+The school was open only for the Dutch, the Dutch-descendants, the Europeans, and the native elites.
 The school used Dutch as teaching language.

 Minke’s extraordinary life story started when he met an extraordinary family; a native woman who had been taken away from her home to become a mistress of a powerful Dutch man.
 The woman taught him things he had never heard or imagined; she took Minke beyond school teaching.
-He learned about ethics, justice, freedom, and most of all, fight against injustice in any form.
+He learned about ethics, justice, freedom, and most of all, the importance to fight against injustice in any form.
 His awareness about ‘intellectualism’ and the responsibilities naturally borne by the educated started to arise.

-Following “The Earth of Mankind”, second “Anak Semua Bangsa” (“Child of All Nations”), third “Jejak Langkah” (“Footsteps”), and last book “Rumah Kaca” (“House of Glass”) continue to tell Minke’s life story.
-His personality evolved as he went through various life experiences, his maturity grew as he learned from hard events in his life and his ego shrunk as he knew other people better and better.
+Following “This Earth of Mankind”, the second “Anak Semua Bangsa” (“Child of All Nations”), the third “Jejak Langkah” (“Footsteps”), and the last book “Rumah Kaca” (“House of Glass”) continue to tell Minke’s life and his legacy.
+His personality evolved as he went through various life experiences, his maturity grew as he learned from hard events throughout his life and his ego shrunk as he knew other people better and better.
 He had always been a different man.
 As time passed his differences started to bring goodness for his people, fueled his fight against colonialism, and aided his struggle to build national unity.

 Pramoedya Ananta Toer spoke through Minke’s character.
-He brought me to live in the period, he taught me about my nation and world development, thousands of criticism and philosophies on humanity, the gruesomeness of colonialism, social interactions during colonial era (among Javanese, between different tribes, between Dutch or Dutch-descendant and natives).
+He brought me to live in the period, he taught me about my nation and the world development, thousands of criticism and philosophies on humanity, the gruesomeness of colonialism, social interactions during colonial era (between Javanese, between different tribes, between Dutch or Dutch-descendant and natives).
 I read and finished it in awe.
-Much it was that I had not known about my nation’s history prior to reading this book.
-Amazing it was the story and details that Pak ‘Pram’ (Pramoedya’s nickname) served in this book, none of which I had had learned from history lessons at school.
+How little that I had known about my nation’s history prior to reading this book.
+Amazing was the story and details that ‘Pak Pram’ (Ananta Toer’s nickname) served in this book, none of which I had had learned from history lessons at school.

 “(if you write,) your voice will not fade away as the wind blows, it will be heard eternally, it will live on for many, many days to come.”